General Resort Information

 Is there a resort fee?

 Yes, there is a mandatory resort services package.
-Effective October 1, 2013 it costs $20 per day plus tax and includes the following:
+As of October 1, 2015 the cost is $25 per day plus tax and includes the following:

 - In room High-Speed Internet Access